-MAST currently provides light curves from TASOC Data Release 5 (Sectors 1-6) and Data Release 6 (Sectors 14, 15, with Sector 26 to be released soon), as described in Handberg et al. 2021, Lund et al. 2021, and the TASOC DR5 and DR6 release notes.
+MAST currently provides light curves from TASOC Data Release 5 (Sectors 1-6) and Data Release 6 (Sectors 14, 15, 26), as described in Handberg et al. 2021, Lund et al. 2021, and the TASOC DR5 and DR6 release notes.
 Before using TASOC data, the team recommends you consult these documents, along with the TESS data release notes for the Sectors you are interested in and the TESS Instrument Handbook.
 The TASOC pipeline used to generate the data is open source and available on GitHub.
 As in previous releases, DR5 and DR6 include light curves built from 120-second cadence TESS Target Pixel Files (TPFs) and from 1800-second cadence TESS Full Frame Images (FFIs).

 From DR5 onward, TASOC releases contain systematics-corrected light curves.
 For most 1800-second cadence light curves, users will have a choice between two light curve correction methods.
 Light curves corrected by co-trending basis vectors (CBV) are available for both cadences.
 Alternatively, light curves corrected by ensemble photometry are additionally available for 1800-second cadence data only, when sufficient nearby comparison stars are available.
 The CBV and Ensemble correction methods are described in detail in Sections 3.1 and 3.2 of Lund et al. 2021, with guidance on use cases presented in their Section 4.5.

 When both options are available, users are strongly encouraged to examine both the CBV and Ensemble results for a light curve to see if there are significant differences, and read Section 4.5 of Lund et al. 2021.